Serbia–Slovakia relations: History

+Historian and an expert on Serb-Slovak relations Nebojša Kuzmanović concludes that Serbs had the best relations with Slovaks out of any ethnic group the Serbs encountered with throughout their history.

 Serbian author and historian Risto Kovijanić researched Serbian-Slovak relations for over 50 years and published a number of works on the topic.

+Political relations

+Of all EU and NATO members, Slovakia is (alongside Greece, Romania, and Hungary), the one with the most positive relations with Serbia.

-In February 2021 President of Serbia Aleksandar Vučić and Minister of Foreign Affairs Nikola Selaković held a meeting with Slovak Minister of Foreign and European Affairs Ivan Korčok.
+In 2021 President of Serbia Aleksandar Vučić and Minister of Foreign Affairs Nikola Selaković held a meeting with Slovak Minister of Foreign and European Affairs Ivan Korčok.
+Minister Juraj Blanár visited Belgrade in 2024.